thoughtworks/candouble/README.md

 To allow following REST principles strictly, knowledge of this URL format is not actually necessary.
 The response to POSTing an imposter includes a `Location` header that contains the URL for the imposter.
-That said, you can safely use URLs with the format documented here, though.
+That said, you can safely use URLs with the format documented here.

 When the `recordMessages` field is set to `true`, the imposter records all incoming messages and these are then included in the response, e.g.